mklarman/Big_Als_World/README.md

 Bets On:
 Rep/Credit Rating:
 Affiliation:
+wagerType: [An array that will hold the proper ratio of bet types]
+descr: A string that is a rating describing this clients action.

 User can accept a client from the client pool or not.
 Clients should be mined by the community in some way, maybe by post total in the forum, watching ads, or maybe purchasing a client directly.
 It is competitive atmosphere to get a client.
 User's have to interact with possible clients on the forums and try to get them onto their sheet, so users start building their client sheets up and they start backing more and more wagers and their income goes up, as their income goes up they advance in level.
 Keep building out levels.